Clem for the first time

 1971 - They lost 1-0 in Northern Ireland in the British International Championships.
 Chris Lawler faced future red Peter Cormack on the same day as England beat Scotland 3-1 at Wembley.

-1976 - Wales were held to a 1-1 draw in a European Championships qualifier.
+1976 - Wales were held to a 1-1 draw by Yugoslavia in a European Championships qualifier in Cardiff.

 2010 - A memorial cairn in the Billy Liddell Sports Complex in Townhill, Dunfermline was unveiled in honour of the reds legend.